TiffanyVlaar/TiffanyVlaar.github.io/_posts/2020-10-04-PiscopiaInitiative.markdown

 ***How do we do this?*** <br>
 We offer both UK-wide and university-specific events at 11 UK universities through our local Piscopia committees.
-These are all aimed at women and non-binary undergraduate/ MSc students in mathematics and related disciplines, and have a number of aims.
+These are all aimed at women and non-binary undergraduate/ MSc students in mathematics and related disciplines, and have a number of aims.  <br>
-Firstly, they raise awareness for the PhD opIon among our target group and increase the attendees’ knowledge about doing a PhD and the application process.
-Further to this, they highlight women and non-binary role models.
-Finally, the events provide attendees with a support network and platform where they can ask questions in the future by connecting them with their peers, women & non-binary researchers at their university, and the UK-wide Piscopia community.
+Firstly, they ***raise awareness*** for the PhD option among our target group and increase the attendees’ knowledge about doing a PhD and the application process.
+Further to this, they ***highlight women and non-binary role models***.
+Finally, the events provide attendees with a ***support network and platform*** where they can ask questions in the future by connecting them with their peers, women & non-binary researchers at their university, and the UK-wide Piscopia community.